genomicsclass/leanpub/manuscript/linear_models_in_practice.md

 #### Examining the coefficients

 The following plot provides a visualization of the meaning of the coefficients with colored arrows (code not shown):

 ![Estimated linear model coefficients for bodyweight data illustrated with arrows.](images/R/linear_models_in_practice-tmp-parameter_estimate_illustration-1.png)

 To make a connection with material presented earlier, this simple linear model is actually giving us the same result (the t-statistic and p-value) for the difference as a specific kind of t-test.
 This is the t-test between two groups with the assumption that the population standard deviation is the same for both groups.
 This was encoded into our linear model when we assumed that the errors {$$}\boldsymbol{\varepsilon}{/$$} were all equally distributed.

-Note that although, in this case, the linear model is equivalent to a t-test, we will soon explore more complicated designs, where the linear model is a useful extension.
+Although in this case the linear model is equivalent to a t-test, we will soon explore more complicated designs, where the linear model is a useful extension.
 Below we demonstrate that one does in fact get the exact same results:

 Our `lm` estimates were: